Why Building Your Business Can Feel Like an Unsolvable Puzzle

 The Overwhelm of the Beginning

-When you start a business or try to refresh your digital presence, you usually see the "big picture."
+When you start a business, you usually see the "big picture."
 You want to be seen as the expert you are.
-But when you look at the hundreds of tiny pieces — your website copy, your logo, your social media, your brand voice — it’s easy to feel paralyzed.
+But when you look at the hundreds of tiny pieces (your website copy, your logo, your design) it’s easy to feel paralyzed.

-You might feel like you’re staring at a pile of cardboard that will never actually become a picture.
+You might feel like you’re staring at a pile of cardboard that will never match the picture.
 The threats, distractions, and discouragement is real.
-You see what everyone else is doing on LinkedIn or Instagram, and suddenly your own pieces don't seem to fit and you can’t find what’s missing.
+The pieces don't fit and you can’t find what’s missing.

 Fighting the Fatigue